Inside: A visit to this Texas city’s downtown at Christmastime is like stepping into a Hallmark Channel holiday movie! ➡

 As a matter of fact, the city of Grapevine, Texas was dubbed by the state senate, “The Christmas Capital of Texas“.
 And for good reason.
 The Christmas activities and events here abound.

-I was over there last week and I snapped a few photos so I could share some of its holiday charm with you.
+I was over there holiday shopping and snapped a few photos to share some of its holiday charm with you.
 It was late afternoon so I didn’t get pictures of how beautiful it is after dark with all of the many Christmas lights, but it is so cute during the day as well!

 There are so many delightful events and activities for the holidays in Grapevine I can’t list them all, and it makes a wonderful place to visit in December.
 But I enjoy simply walking Main Street in downtown Grapevine this time of year because it is bursting with Hallmark Christmas charm!!